bbdoggett3/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+state is how you store data in an individual component that will be changed eventually.

 2. Where do you set initial state?
+In the constructor is where it is set

-3. What method do you use to update state?
+3. What method do you use to update state? this.setstate

 ### Understand